Freelancing software that helps you get paid faster.

 The 5 step guide to successful freelance projects

 You like being the boss, you chose to be a freelancer.
 You were exhausted from your old 9-5 grind, but you’re here now — freelancing.
-You're now your own manager, bookkeeper, and mentor - handling freelance invoices, proposals, contracts, and time tracking on your own, aiming to constantly deliver successful freelance projects.
+You're now your own manager, bookkeeper, and mentor - handling invoice templates, quote templates, agreement templates, and time tracking on your own, aiming to constantly deliver successful freelance projects.
 More and more people follow this trend, breaking the rigid corporate ladder.

 If we look at the individuals working on freelance projects over the past decade or so, the numbers are certainly mesmerizing.
 According to a national survey conducted in the US: